Mount Hilgard: History

 This mountain was named by Sierra Club explorer Theodore Solomons for Eugene W. Hilgard (1833–1916), a professor at the University of California, Berkeley, and considered as the father of modern soil science in the United States.
 The name was suggested to Solomons in 1895 by Ernest C. Bonner, who was one of Hilgard's former students.
-Based on Solomon' description, the Hilgard name may have been originally intended for present-day Recess Peak.
+The Hilgard name may have been initially meant for the current Recess Peak, according to Solomon's account.
 The first ascent of the summit was made July 10, 1905, by Charles F. Urquhart, USGS topographer.

 Climate

 According to the Köppen climate classification system, Mount Hilgard is located in an alpine climate zone.
 Most weather fronts originate in the Pacific Ocean, and travel east toward the Sierra Nevada mountains.
 As fronts approach, they are forced upward by the peaks, causing them to drop their moisture in the form of rain or snowfall onto the range (orographic lift).
 Precipitation runoff from this mountain drains into the San Joaquin River watershed.